is now available! Read about the new features and fixes from September.

 Copilot keeps track of the history of your conversation in the Chat view.
 Copilot can use this information as context in subsequent prompts, for example when you have a multi-turn conversation.

-For example, when you first ask "what is the number data type in TypeScript?" and then ask "Can you use this type for decimal numbers?", Copilot knows that you're still referring to the number data type.
-Notice that the suggested prompt is also relevant within our conversation.
+For example, when you first ask "what is the number data type in TypeScript?" and then ask "Can you use it for decimal numbers too?", Copilot knows that you're still referring to the number data type.

-Chat view with multiple prompts, where Copilot understands that 'this' refers to the first prompt.
+Chat view with multiple prompts, where Copilot understands that 'it' refers to the first prompt.

 Chat view with multiple prompts, highlighting the 'x' control to delete a chat prompt and response.

-You can export all prompts and responses for a chat session in a JSON file with the Chat: Export Session... command (workbench.action.chat.export) in the Command Palette.
+You can export all prompts and responses for a chat session in a JSON file with the Chat: Export Chat... command in the Command Palette.

 Use voice interactions